-It's exactly as it sounds.
 White pizza is the polar opposite of tomato-topped pizza pie.
-Instead of being doused with pizza sauce, a pizza crust is topped with cheese (typically more than one—and in this recipe—four cheeses), olive oil, herbs and sometimes, garlic.
+Instead of being doused with pizza sauce, a homemade pizza crust (or store-bought) is topped with cheese, olive oil, herbs and sometimes, garlic.
 And then the whole thing is baked, culminating in a glorious, massive cheese pull.

-Cheese is heaven as far as I'm concerned.
-And FOUR cheeses?
+Cheese is heaven as far as I’m concerned.
+And this white pie has four cheeses.

 Speechless.